perezro2/perezro2/README.md

 ### Hi there 👋, my name is Román Pérez
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='30'>](https://www.linkedin.com/in/iscromanpc/)

-I am Román Pérez Contreras, I am here to help projects like yours to improve and maintain the effectiveness of their applications and information systems through analysis, planning, development, implementation, problem solving, optimization and maintenance of them.
+I am here to help projects like yours to improve and maintain the effectiveness of their applications and information systems through analysis, planning, development, implementation, problem solving, optimization and maintenance of them.

 Tech Stack: